 \subsection{Algorithmic computation of the coefficients in the asymptotic expansion}

 In this section we supply the proof of Theorem~\ref{thm:main-coeff}, and explain the underlying computational algorithm.
 The main point is that we show how to iteratively obtain the coefficients, given that an asymptotic expansion exists, as formulated in Theorem~\ref{main}.
-The proof of Theorem~\ref{main} is then supplied later on in Section~\ref{sec:flow}.

 \begin{proof}[Proof of Theorem~\ref{thm:main-coeff}] Fix the precision $\kappa$ to be a positive integer.
-Let $F_{n,m} ^{\langle \kappa\rangle}$ be the approximate orthogonal quasipolynomials from Theorem~\ref{main} with the expansion
+Let $F_{m,n} ^{\langle \kappa\rangle}$ be the approximate orthogonal quasipolynomials from Theorem~\ref{main} with the expansion

-where the functions $\calB_{j,\tau}$ are bounded and holomorphic on $\calK_\tau^c$ for some compact subset $\calK_{\tau}$ of $\calS_\tau^\circ$, which we may assume to be the conformal image of the exterior disk $\D_\e(0,\rho_0)$ under the mapping $\phi_\tau^{-1}$.
+where the functions $\calB_{\tau, j}$ are bounded and holomorphic on $\calK_\tau^c$ for some compact subset $\calK_{\tau}$ of $\calS_\tau^\circ$, which we may assume to be the conformal image of the exterior disk $\D_\e(0,\rho_0)$ under the mapping $\phi_\tau^{-1}$.
 If we make the ansatz

-we may express $F_{n,m}$ using the canonical positioning operator as $F_{n,m}^{\langle \kappa\rangle}=m^{\frac14}\Vop_{n,m}[f_{n,m} ^{\langle \kappa\rangle}]$, where
+we may express $F_{m,n}$ using the canonical positioning operator as $F_{m,n}^{\langle \kappa\rangle}=m^{\frac14}\Vop_{m,n}[f_{m,n} ^{\langle \kappa\rangle}]$, where

-According to Theorem~\ref{main}, the functions $F_{n,m}^{\langle \kappa\rangle}$ have the approximate orthogonality property
+According to Theorem~\ref{main}, the functions $F_{m,n}^{\langle \kappa\rangle}$ have the approximate orthogonality property